Formation of extremal Reissner-Nordstr\"om black holes: insights from numerics: Discussion

 \subsection{Acknowledgements}

-We are particularly grateful to Christoph~Kehle for his insightful discussions and suggestions, and we thank John~R.~V.~Crump and Ryan~Unger for helpful discussions.
+We are particularly grateful to Christoph~Kehle for his insightful discussions and suggestions, and to Carsten Gundlach for noticing errors in an earlier version of this paper.
+We also thank John~R.~V.~Crump and Ryan~Unger for helpful discussions.
 MG is supported by an STFC studentship and a Cambridge Trust Vice-Chancellor's Award.
 HSR and JES are supported by STFC grant ST/X000664/1, and JES is also supported by Hughes Hall College.